apphiaWang/home/digital-cv.md

 title: Digital CV
 ---

-> **Attention!!**  Please notice that the server hosting GutMeta, Bio-oviz, Oviz is down, so these platforms are currently unavailable.
-My former colleagues are struggling to fix it.
-Will release a new notice after the server is back..
+> **Attention!!**  Please notice that GutMeta is currently unavailable.
+Will release a new notice if my previous colleaguse fix the issue and bring back the website.

 ## Skills